Knightshrestha/zod-pocketbase/README.md

 # zod-pocketbase

-Zod tooling for your pocketbase instance.
+Zod tooling for your Pocketbase instance.

+To see how to get started, check out the [docs](https://zod-pocketbase.vercel.app)

 ## Licensing